We all are more likely to answer a text message than answer a call from an unknown number, right?

 As a sales leader, you’re sure to have access to a ton of rich customer data and you need to use it to your advantage.
 The effectiveness of your sales campaigns largely depends on how well you segment your customer data prior to outreach.

 When the goal is to ultimately make a sale at the end of the conversation, or nudge your customer to take some high value action that would likely lead to a sale in the near term (a store visit, for example) you need to be very careful about the relevance of your messaging.
 A repeat customer with a high NPS should not receive the same text message as the customer who has a high risk of churning or a brand new customer.

-At Statflo, we help sales leaders in this regard with our Smart Lists.
+At Statflo, we help sales leaders in this regard with our Widgets.
 This feature integrates with your data and gives your sales associates the information they need to make every conversation relevant.